okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/set-up-token-exchange/main/index.md

 ### Add a trusted server

-Add the authorization server that you used in the previous flow as a trusted server of the authorization server that handles the token exchange in the trusted server flow.
+Add the authorization server that you used in the previous flow as a trusted server of the authorization server that handles the token exchange in the this flow.

 1. In the Admin Console, go to **Security** > **API**.
-1. Select edit on the right of the authorization server that you want to associate a trusted server with for this example.
+1. Select edit on the right of the authorization server that you plan to use in the token exchange flow.
 1. In the **Trusted servers** section, click **Add Server**.
 1. In the **Search** box, enter the name of the authorization server that you used in the previous token exchange flow.
 Matching results appear in a list.
 If more than 20 results appear, you can click **Show more**.
 1. Click **Add** beside the authorization server, and then click **Done**.
 The authorization server appears in the **Trusted servers** section.